tmarois/Filebase/README.md

 * [Discount Savings](https://discount-savings.com)
 * [Vivint - Smart Homes](http://smarthomesecurityplans.com/)

-*If you are using Filebase on your website, send in a pull request and we will add your project here.*
+*If you are using Filebase – send in a pull request and we will add your project here.*

 ## Contributions